NinoslavVasic/Multi-Blockchain-Wallet-in-Python/README.md

 <h2>Instruction: step by step</h2>

-<p>Initial request</p>
+<p>New startup market race - initial requirement </p>

-<p> Your new startup is focusing on building a portfolio management system that supports not only traditional assets
+<p> Main focus of a newly founded company is to build a portfolio management system (PMS) that supports both, traditional assets
-like gold, silver, stocks, etc, but crypto-assets as well!
-The problem is, there are so many coins out there!
-It's a good thing you understand how HD wallets work, since you'll need to build out a system that can create them.
+(like gold, silver, stocks, etc) and currently very hot topic - crypto-assets!!!
+But, as there are so many coins out there, so our task to understand how HD wallets work, and to build out a system that can create them.

+Race to market should begin !!!

-You're in a race to get to the market.
-There aren't as many tools available in Python for this sort of thing, yet.
+Unfortunately, there aren't as many tools available in Python for this sort of thing, yet.

-Thankfully, you've found a command line tool, `hd-wallet-derive` that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today!
-However, you need to integrate the script into your backend with your dear old friend, Python.
+Thankfully, there is a command line tool, `hd-wallet-derive` that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today!

+However, we have to develop and integrate the script at backend with our dearest old friend, Python.

 Once you've integrated this "universal" wallet, you can begin to manage billions of addresses across 300+ coins, giving you a serious edge against the competition.